ChobbyCode/Update-Checker/README.md

 ### Features
 - ✅ - Checking for updates
 - ✅ - Data caching to reduce API calls
-- ❌ - Automatically download updates or atleast get the download link
+- ✅ - Automatic Downloads (via Chill)
 - ❌ - Access private repos using auth key

 If you want to contribute fork the repository then create a push request and I will review your code and add or decline it.